xingzhou/containercafe/proxy/README.md

 # OpenRadiant Proxy
-Proxy intercepts the communication between the clients (Docker or Kubernetes) and the OpenRadiant cluster, using HTTP session hijacking.
+Proxy is the component of OpenRadiant that intercepts the communication between the clients (Docker or Kubernetes) and the OpenRadiant cluster, using HTTP session hijacking.
 It validates the tenant and provided TLS certificates.
 It also redirects to proper shard when cluster sharing is used.

+More detailed documentation about proxy is available [here](../docs/proxy.md)

 ## Proxy Environment Setup and Development
 Steps below explain the basic configuration and setup to run Proxy.
 This setup